chris5347/Proxy-Scraper/README.md

 * Double click on ProxyScraper.exe
 * To gather proxies, simply click "Scrape HTTP/HTTPs"
 ## Future Development
-* Gather porxies from more sites
+* Gather proxies from more sites
 * Specify proxies such as anonymous or password protected